Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Discrete-time systems

 This inequality, together with the fact that $\max_{i\in C}x_i(t)$ and $\min_{i\in C}x_i(t)$ are respectively nonincreasing and nondecreasing after time $t^*$, implies the convergence of $x_i(t)$, for all $i\in C$, to a common limit. \end{proof}

-Observe that the third part of Theorem \ref{thm:main_convergence}, convergence to generically different values for the different components of $G$, has no counterpart for the discrete-time case.
+Observe that part (c) of Theorem \ref{thm:main_convergence}, convergence to generically different values for the different components of $G$, has no counterpart for the discrete-time case.
 Indeed, if $a_{ij}(1) = 1/n$ for all $i,j$, the system reaches global consensus after one time step, irrespective of the connectivity properties of $G$.

 Condition (c) in Theorem \ref{thm:DTcutbalance} has a graph-theoretic interpretation.
 For every $t$, let $G_t$ be the graph on $n$ nodes obtained by connecting $j$ to $i$ if $a_{ij}(t)$ is positive.
 Condition (c) is satisfied if and only if for every $t$, every weakly connected component of $G_t$ is strongly connected.